Malc01m/linsync/README.md

 ## Requirements
 - The SSH server and your client must be configured to use key authentification.
 - Your client must have Python installed.
+- These scripts were tested on machines using bash.

 ## Setup
 1. Create the directory to be shared in the home of your client user